 The same as previously discussed Fabric, Corda is a permissioned network with limited access solely by verified participants.
 This makes it a good solution for building an enterprise blockchain where such tracking and identification are required.
 Additionally, Corda does not support any cryptocurrency and does not run any internal tokens, which means that access can be achieved by authorization only.

-The basic architecture of Substrate is modular, as it is in the example of Hyperledger Fabric.
-It makes the environment very adaptable and customizable.
+The basic architecture of substrate is modular, as it is in the example of Hyperledger Fabric.
+It makes the environment very adoptable and customizable.
 Yet, in comparison to Fabric, it provides more tools and helps to build a way more complex applications.
 Thanks to the usage of Rust, developers can write in any language compilable to WebAssembly.

-Tendermint is the top blockchain platform for consistent and harmless dapp replication.
-It has a modular architecture that allows building various types of solutions with multiple unique features.
+Tendermint can be described as a software for consistent and secure replication of apps.
+It has a modular architecture which allows building various types of solutions with multiple unique features.
 It also uses an alternative type of consensus, which helps to prevent double-spent attacks.

 Another great feature of Tendermint is the “finality” of a transaction within the system.
 By finality it is meant that as soon as a transaction is done, it cannot be returned or canceled.
 This feature was built in order to omit Ethereum and Bitcoin problems with transaction settlement and its cancellation, for example, in case of hard fork.
 While using Tendermint, the transaction is done and approved within 1 second and cannot be attacked due to its consensus algorithm which makes hard fork impossible.

-As we can see, the blockchain market has a very competitive environment that grows and enhances nearly every second.
-Therefore, it will not be fully correct to name just one, and the best platform for blockchain development as a solution that fits every projects’ needs.
-Such a rich list of frameworks appeared due to huge variations of the client’s requests and demands.
-Hence, attaching a certain platform for a particular purpose will be a more appropriate decision regarding this issue.
+As we can see, the blockchain market has a very competitive environment which grows and enhances nearly every second.
+Therefore, it will not be fully correct to name just one and the best solution which fits every projects’ needs.
+Such a rich list of blockchain frameworks appeared due to huge variations of client’s requests and demands.
+Hence, attaching certain platform for a particular purpose will be more appropriate decision regarding this issue.